XDex/target.en/help/c-intro/how-target-works.md

 Adobe currently has data centers on several continents, including multiple regional locations across North America, Europe, and Asia.

-Rather than respond to all targeting requests from a single location, requests from the Edge environment closest to the point of request mitigate the impact of network/Internet travel time.
+Rather than respond to all targeting requests from a single location, requests are processed by the Edge environment closest to the visitor, thus mitigating the impact of network/Internet travel time.

-The network also serves as a fail-over mechanism.
-If one edge node is not functioning, the request is redirected to the next nearest node, to ensure that the user is not served default content (a typical backup response when a request cannot be completed).

 >[!IMPORTANT]
 >